 “…although people of color, including African Americans, contract skin cancer far less frequently than their Caucasian counterparts, their mortality rate is significantly higher.
 The five-year survival rate for Caucasians with melanoma, the deadliest form of skin cancer, is 91%, however, the five-year survival rate for African Americans with melanoma is 58.8%, a startling and shocking disparity” melanomaprevention.org

 Yes, our skin need protection from the sun but do you know what else does?
 Our hair!
-The sun can be damaging to our tresses and even though I know this, I still took my happy ass to the Bahamas and did not use the proper precautions for my hair.
+The sun can be damaging to our tresses and even though I know this, I still took my happy ass to the Bahamas a couple of year ago and did not use the proper precautions for my hair.
 Healthy living is always the right way to care for our bodies AND our hair so here are some tips to take when out in the sun and to fix sun damage to your tresses.

 Gorgeous scarves hats to protect hair from sun damage